+Spring.
+1 credit.
 M 2:30-4:25.
 W. Sims.
 Introduction to building technology for interior designers and facility managers.
 Emphasis is placed on developing basic understanding of buildings and building systems and their implications for interior design and facility management.
 Covers basic building types; structural systems; construction materials and methods; HVAC systems; plumbing, electrical, lighting, fire, and security systems; and telephone, computer, and other communication systems.

-DEA 210 Responsive Design for the Elderly
+[DEA 210 Responsive Design for the Elderly

 Spring.
 2 credits.
 7-week course.
-Prerequisite: DEA 150
+Prerequisite: DEA 150.
+Not offered 1993-94.
 F 12:20-2:15.
-E. Ostrander.
+Staff.

 The course deals with the rationale, database, and design requirements for creating responsive designs that address elderly user's needs.
-The literature on conceptual models, theories, and research approaches used to create databased design requirements and guidelines are investigated.
-This information should be understood by anyone who intends to design, plan, or manage physical environments that meet the needs of "old" people.
+The literature on conceptual models, theories, and research approaches used to create data-based design requirements and guidelines are investigated.
+This information should be understood by anyone who intends to design, plan, or manage physical environments that meet the needs of "old" people.]